Buy-to-let: A good investment?

 Seek the advice of professionals – There are ways to minimise the effects of the regulatory and tax changes for buy-to-let.
 It’s not a one size fits all approach though and depends on the size of your portfolio, whether you’re married, if you’re a basic or higher rate taxpayer, etc.

-You could increase your profits by using a limited company to hold your properties, for example.
-That way, you’ll pay corporation tax on profits, rather than income tax.
 An accountant that offers buy-to-let advice can suggest the best financial structures, how to make the best use of your tax breaks and how to secure financing.

 There are of course other ways to invest your money, but if you are favouring buy-to-let, then there is still profit to be had for those who do their homework.